This post was last updated on March 6, 2023.

 Image via Odoo

 This is more important if it's a self-service process.
-You want to make the payment process for your subscribers as seamless as possible.
+You want to make the payment process for your subscribers as seamless as possible, elevating the payment experience.

 That’s not all.
 Other capabilities your payment module should have include: